Choosing your builder or tradesperson

 - Get the supplier’s details.
 Ask for their:

-- Check whether the builder has been found to have engaged in misconduct , using the Practitioner disciplinary register on the Victorian Building Authority website.
+- Check whether the builder has been found to have engaged in misconduct , using the Victorian Building Authority's Disciplinary register.

-- Confirm with the builder that their sub-contractors are registered and will issue certificates of compliance where required (for example, for plumbing and electrical work).
+- Confirm with the builder that their sub-contractors are registered and will issue certificates of compliance where required (for example, for plumbing, electrical and any asbestos removal work).

 - Get at least three quotes for the same plans.